 There are multiple facilities catering for all ages and interests, like the Box Hill Community Art Centre, the Box Hill Town Hall, the Whitehorse Artspace, Schwerkolt Cottage and the Whitehorse Centre.

-Council also runs an annual Whitehorse Festival Season with a range of events for everyone including the Spring Festival, Whitehorse Carols, Australia Day Concert and Fireworks, Swing Pop Boom!
-Event Series and the Global Fiesta.
+Council also runs an annual Whitehorse Festival Season with a range of events for everyone.
 Find out more about what’s on and how to get involved on the Festivals and Events page.

-The Box Hill Community Art Centre is a hub of workshops and courses run for the local community by artists and creative practitioners.
+The Box Hill Community Arts Centre is a hub of workshops and courses run for the local community by artists and creative practitioners.
 The centre also has multiple studios, an artist-in-residency opportunity and a community gallery space to exhibit work.
-Built in 1990, the Box Hill Community Art Centre is located in the heart of Box Hill, just 10 minutes’ walk from the train station.
+Built in 1990, the Box Hill Community Arts Centre is located in the heart of Box Hill, just 10 minutes’ walk from the train station.

 The Box Hill Town Hall hosts fifteen local community groups including the Migrant Information Centre and the Box Hill Historical Society.
 With eight rooms available for hire, the Box Hill Town Hall is available for private functions and community events throughout the year.
 Also located onsite is the Whitehorse Artspace, a gallery with many significant Australian artworks and a large collection of more than 1700 works.